marcobarrasso1/Speech-To-Text/README.md

 ```

 ## Fine-Tuning
-We decided to fine-tune the first three english models proposed by the authors of the paper using LoRA(Low-Rank Adaptation) and also to fully fine-tune the smallest model to see the difference between the 2 approaches.
+We decided to fine-tune the first three english models (Tiny, Base, Small) proposed by the authors of the paper using LoRA(Low-Rank Adaptation) and also to fully fine-tune the smallest model to see the difference between the 2 approaches.

 <img src="finetune/results/model_size.png" alt="Model Config" width="500">